DrHazemAli/image-studio/docs/legacy/contributing.md

 ---

-**Thank you for contributing to Image Studio!
+**Thank you for contributing to AI Image Studio!
 Together, we can build something amazing.** 🚀

 Made with ❤️ by the community